ataylor89/HelloServlet/README.md

 ## Packaging and running the webapp

-This web application can be packaged with the command "mvn package" and run with the command "mvn jetty:run"
+The web application can be packaged with the command "mvn package" and run with the command "mvn jetty:run"

 ## Servlet containers